 We've been discussing the idea of gratitude this month -- what we are thankful for and how we can show appreciation for our blessings.

-As I was reading through the activities shared this week on the Discover & Explore linky, I saw a number of great ideas & activities that help kids understand more about gratitude.
+While we enjoy reading Thanksgiving books about being thankful, there are also a number of other great ideas & activities that help kids understand more about gratitude.

 As adults, we are more aware of why we are thankful.
 But for kids, this is a harder concept to grasp.
 Many children don't understand the idea that some of the things they have in their life (such as toys to play with, good schools, warm clothes and even daily meals) are not available to everyone.